sayaliwalke30/BigDataAnalysis-RecommenderForAmazon/README.md

-# Amazon-Recommender-System and Data Analysis using Map reduce
+# Amazon-Recommender-System and Data Analysis using Map Reduce
 ## Problem Statement:
 ####
 #### Deployed single node cluster to perform analysis using map reduce